umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 ## Any other tips?

 If you have any other suggestions for things that have worked well on a virtual meetup we'd love to hear them [@umbLondon](https://twitter.com/umblondon) on Twitter, or let [Callum](https://twitter.com/callumbwhyte), [Lotte](https://twitter.com/lottepitcher) or [Ravi](https://twitter.com/ravimotha) know (all on the community Slack).
-We're keen to get back to in person meetups when we're allowed to, but we might continue with some virtual ones...
+We also have an email [hello@umblondon.co.uk](hello@umblondon.co.uk) We're keen to get back to in person meetups when we're allowed to, but we continwill certainly consider adding w some online meetups to our schedules...